HungryHowies/Orb-Agent-Installer/README.md

 # Determine Docker network and default Diode target
 # ------------------------------
-echo "[*] NOTE: If the agent is on remote host use the HOST network" echo "[*] NOTE: If the agent is on Localhost use the same network Diode clouster is on" echo "[*] Detecting available Docker networks..."
+echo "[*] NOTE: If the agent is on remote host use the HOST network" echo "[*] Detecting available Docker networks..."
 AVAILABLE_NETWORKS=($(docker network ls --format '{{.Name}}'))